davesnx/babel-plugin-transform-react-qa-classes/README.md

-## Babel plugin transform React QA Classes
+## Babel plugin transform React qa classes

 This plugin adds the component name as a `data-qa` in each React Component.